-- To support Providers to improve the quality and standards of delivery, assessment, and internal quality assurance - To externally quality assure Providers' recommendations for awards - To ensure consistency in standards between Providers and over time - To ensure ongoing compliance with the Open Awards Provider Agreement, policies, and procedures
+- To support Providers to improve the quality and standards of delivery, assessment, and internal quality assurance - To externally quality assure Providers' recommendations for awards - To ensure consistency in standards between Providers and over time - To ensure ongoing compliance with the Open Awards Provider Agreement, policies, and procedures.

-On occasions, Providers will be allocated an External Quality Assurer (EQA) to undertake external quality assurance activities.
+On occasions, Providers will also be allocated External Quality Assurers (EQAs) to undertake external quality assurance activities.
 This is most likely to be the case:

-- For qualifications requiring specialist knowledge and experience - When the QASA does not have the capacity to undertake the activity within the agreed timescale
+- For qualifications requiring specialist knowledge and experience - When the QASA does not have the capacity to undertake the activity within the agreed timescale.